NorwegianVeterinaryInstitute/nvi-documentation/docs/source/technical/VIGASP/03-pipelines.md

 <br><br>

 Make sure to select the "Save Results to Project Line List Metadata" and "Share results with projects" to allow the results to be shared with the project and sample.
-And, click the "Launch Pipeline" button
+And, click the "Launch Pipeline" button to start the pipeline.
+Then the pipeline be submitted to slurm Queue to be executed.